nowaalex/masters-parsed/README.md

 # Masters parser

-This utility parses [https://masterspl.com/](https://masterspl.com/) website and provides more beautiful matches statistics.
+This utility parses [https://masterspl.com/](https://masterspl.com/) website with the help of [headless chrome](https://developer.chrome.com/blog/headless-chrome) and provides more beautiful matches statistics.

+## Why it is not deployed?

+1. I am lazy

+2. Free hosting plans are too limited to run it

 ## Installation

-1. Clone this repository (if you know how) or select "master" branch, download all files and extract downloaded archive
+1. Clone this repository (if you know how) **or** select `master` branch, download all files and extract downloaded archive
    ![masters howto clone](public/masters-howto-clone.png)

 2. Open the folder with extracted files

-3. Create empty file named ".env" and paste everything from ".env.template" into it
+3. Create empty file named `.env` and paste everything from `.env.template` into it

 4. Install [docker](https://docs.docker.com/get-docker/)